The Wigner Current for Open Quantum Systems: Abstract

 \section{Abstract}

-We apply the Wigner function flow vector field (Wigner flow) construct to single bosonic mode quantum systems interacting with an environment.
-In terms of the Wigner function quasiprobability density and associated Wigner flow, the open system quantum dynamics can be concisely expressed as a continuity equation.
-Through the consideration of the harmonic oscillator and additively driven Duffing oscillator in the bistable regime as illustrative system examples, we show how the evolving Wigner flow vector field on the system phase space yields useful visual insights concerning how quantum states form through system anharmonicities as well as decohere away due to interactions with the environment.
+We extend the Wigner current vector field (Wigner current) construct to single bosonic mode quantum systems interacting with an environment.
+In terms of the Wigner function quasiprobability density and associated Wigner current, the open system quantum dynamics can be concisely expressed as a continuity equation.
+Through the consideration of the harmonic oscillator and additively driven Duffing oscillator in the bistable regime as illustrative system examples, we show how the evolving Wigner current vector field on the system phase space yields useful geometric insights concerning how quantum states decohere away due to interactions with the environment, as well as how they may be stabilized through the counteracting effects of the system anharmonicity (i.e., nonlinearity).